lhaatveit/bolia-com-outlet-bot/readme.md

-# Bolia.com outlet bot
+# Bolia outlet notifier

-A Telegram bot for notifying when new outlet items are added on bolia.com.
+Notifies on Telegram when new outlet items are added on bolia.com.